 10. Iya Valley, Tokushima Prefecture

-Late October is when the trees of Iya Valley blaze a fiery red and orange.
+November is when the trees of Iya Valley blaze a fiery red and orange.
 If you’re looking for a unique way to experience Japan in autumn, you’ve come to the right place.
-Cross Iya Kazura Bashi, a two-meter wide vine bridge that rises 14 meters above the Iya River or take a scenic cable car ride to the open air baths of Hotel Iya Onsen and be rewarded handsomely with the sights of fall as you’ve never seen them before.
+Cross Iya Kazurabashi, a two-meter-wide vine bridge that rises 14 meters above the Iya River, or take a scenic cable car ride to the open-air baths of Hotel Iya Onsen and be rewarded handsomely with the sights of fall as you’ve never seen them before.
 For more on this wild retreat: Iya Valley.

 More information about autumn leaves in Japan in 2019